 First off, if you are new and frustrated let me tell you I know exactly how you feel.
 When I started out I made every mistake you could.
-First I tried scalping (I didn’t know that was what it was called then, I just sold if I saw a huge green stick and bought if I saw a huge red one).
+First I tried scalping - I just sold if I saw a huge green stick and bought if I saw a huge red one.
 I made a few pips at a time.
-If I got too far under I just bought more lots to get a “net position".
-That worked great for a few weeks even until a one giant trade where I had bought four extra lots to "get a net position" wiped out all of my profits and then some!
+If I got too far "in the red" I just bought more lots to get a better "net position".
+That worked great for a few weeks until one giant loss, where I had bought four extra lots to "get a net position" wiped out all of my profits and then some!
 Big mistake.

 - 3) Take a loss as a learning experience.
 Write about in your journal what went wrong and what was right.
 Start making less bad trades and more of what you know to be a good trade.
 Remember that failure, if analyzed and learned from, is just a stepping stone to greater success.

-4) Always use stop-losses.
+- 4) Always use a stop-loss.
 Every trade you enter you should have a stop loss.
-You should also at a minimum know what your goals (limits) are.
-If you are a beginner you should have both a predefined stop-loss and limits.
+You should also at a minimum know what your goals (take-profit levels) are.
+If you are a beginner you should have both a predefined stop-loss and take-profit.
 Don't be sorry if you miss out on some pips because of it.
 Write it down in your journal as far as what went right and what you could have done better.
 Remember this too: if you stop at at 40 pips and the currency continues to go against your prediction for a total of 80 pips you can always buy or sell then and skip the whole being 80 pips in the hole.
 Now you are only 40 pips in the hole!
 Only do this though if your original and follow-up analysis still hold true (for example, that the trend you were trading with has not been broken).

-6) Win at least 2:1 pips than you lose.
+- 6) Win at least 2:1 pips than you lose.
 Not in terms of number of trades (some great traders lose more than 50% of trades) but in terms of pips.
 This is called money management.
 If your wins are twice as big as your losses you will be profitable winning just 50% of your trades.
 If you in a setup you can't win twice as much as you are risking don't trade it.
 There are always other opportunities.
 For example, if you make 4 trades and only two of them are successful that is a 50% win rate and doesn't sound great.
 But if you earn 100 pips on the wins and lose only 50 on the losses then you just netted yourself 100 pips profit (100+100-50-50=100)!

-These are just my simple 7 rules.
+These are just my simple 7 tips.
 The big idea is to educate yourself to the point where these rules make sense to you.
 Once you know how to look at technical charts, read indicators and draw support and resistance lines try doing some real trades.
 After you've done that these rules will probably make a lot more sense to you, but for me these are the guiding principles.